Skip to main content

 • SOC 101: Sociology

-Students enrolled in the Early Childhood Major must choose one of the five concentration tracks below (15 credits):
+Students enrolled in the Early Childhood Major must choose one of the three concentration tracks below (15 credits):

-This concentration track for teachers or prospective teachers that desire to work in any Connecticut State-funded Early Childhood Program.
+This concentration is for those who desire to teach or already work as teachers in community-based early childhood programs, including child day care centers or family child care homes.
 Two 6-credit field experience/practicum courses are required for this option.
 Students completing this option will qualify for the ECTC, Level B for bachelor’s degree recipients.
 The ECTC is a CT-based early childhood credential and is awarded by the Office of Early Childhood at the completion of the degree.
-The following additional Early Childhood Education courses are required for students enrolled in this track.
+The following additional Early Childhood Education courses are required for students enrolled in this concentration.

 ECE 215: Behavior Management in Early Childhood